-HOW TO FILE A COMPLAINT AGAINST A REALTOR®
+CONFLICT RESOLUTION SERVICES and FILING A COMPLAINT AGAINST A REALTOR® OF MCAR

 The Ombudsman Program is informal telephone mediation to attempt to resolve minor complaints from a member of the public or REALTOR® without a formal complaint.
 The Ombudsman of MCAR are REALTORS® who possess knowledge of the REALTOR® Code of Ethics, license law and best practices.
 To learn more about this program available to the public and REALTORS, click here for the Ombudsman Program Brochure

 , the Ombudsman Process Overview